 For SMP in this instance, a week means Sunday to Saturday, as a week means different things in different contexts.
 Count part weeks as full weeks.

-- did work for you in every week she will satisfy the employment condition
+- worked for you in every week they’ll satisfy the employment condition

 - didn’t work for you in every week you need to check why not

-She can still get SMP if she didn’t work if any of the following apply:
+They can still get SMP if they didn’t work if:

-- she was on paid leave, or you did not have work to offer her
+- they were on paid leave, or you didn’t have work to offer them

-- you offered her work and she turned it down but you must check the reason why she turned down the work
+- you offered them work and they turned it down but you must check the reason why they turned down the work

 Companies incorporated after 1 October 2009